 Trekkers’ Information Management System (TIMS) is a permit that can be obtained from the TAAN (Trekking Agencies Association of Nepal) office in Kathmandu or Pokhara.

-It is not mandatory to have a TIMS permit while heading towards the Manaslu region with three permits which include Manaslu Restricted Area Permit(MRAP), Manaslu Conservation Area Project(MCAP), and Annapurna Conservation Area Project (ACAP) Permit, unless you are planning to trek all the way to Annapurna Circuit descending through Thorong-La Pass.
+It is not mandatory to have a TIMS permit while heading toward the Manaslu region with three permits which include Manaslu Restricted Area Permit(MRAP), Manaslu Conservation Area Project(MCAP), and Annapurna Conservation Area Project (ACAP) Permit unless you are planning to trek all the way to Annapurna Circuit descending through Thorong-La Pass.